-The Alentejo region of Portugal is huge, a full 33% of the areas of mainland Portugal.
+The Alentejo region of Portugal is vast, a full 33% of the area of mainland Portugal.
 However, it is home to just 7% of the population.
 It also has some beautiful natural parks and wide-open spaces.
-There is less infrastructure and the areas is less popular with retirees looking for active Expat communities.
+There is less infrastructure, and the area is less popular with retirees looking for active Expat communities.

 Located in the northern part of Portugal, Braga is the country’s oldest city and the third-largest after Lisbon and Porto.
 Here you can find hundreds of cafés showcasing Portuguese cuisine in city squares, as well as old churches such as the Braga Cathedral.

 Braga offers a variety of properties, from modern to historic.
 Prices vary according to location and facilities.
-For instance, properties located in the outskirts of Braga have lower prices compared to those found in the center.
+For instance, properties located in Braga’s outskirts have lower prices than those found in the center.

 Also known as Portugal’s Venice, Aveiro sits at the center of Portugal.
 Modernization has changed the city, but it still keeps its traditional flair with its canals, architecture, and moliceiros.

 Tourists don’t go to Aveiro that much, making the city an ideal place for Expat settlement.
-Rents in Aveiro vary according to the size and facilities.
-You can find an apartment to rent for as low as €450.
+Rents in Aveiro vary according to the size and facilities, and you can find an apartment to rent for as low as €450.

 The tranquil islands of Madeira appeal to many.
 It is a ninety-minute flight from mainland Portugal but has a strong cultural link.
 The weather is excellent (making it a popular winter destination), and living costs are affordable.
 There are also good facilities, including healthcare, especially in the capital, Funchal.

 The Azores is a North Atlantic archipelago of islands.
-Dramatic landscapes and natural beauty are the big appeals here, as even the biggest city of Ponta Delgada is fairly quiet.
+Dramatic landscapes and natural beauty are the big appeals here, as even the biggest city of Ponta Delgada is relatively quiet.